lunsmat/typescript.express.uploader/README.md

 $ yarn

 # Copy and paste the file .env.example to a file called .env and fill in the file with the necessaries variables

+# For test all the app you can run
+$ yarn test

 # Start the server in development mode, if you doesn't have yarn you can use `npm run dev`
 $ yarn dev